Automate Customer Service with AI Chatbots and Ticketing Systems [2024]

 - API Integrations: If a native integration is not available, you can use APIs (Application Programming Interfaces) to build a custom integration.
 This requires more technical expertise but offers greater flexibility.

-- Third-Party Integration Platforms: Platforms like Zapier (a great option to how to use AI to connect to other apps) can be used to integrate chatbot and ticketing systems without any coding.
+- Third-Party Integration Platforms: Platforms like Zapier integrations (a great option to how to use AI to connect to other apps) can be used to integrate chatbot and ticketing systems without any coding.

 Step 5: Training and Monitoring Your AI Chatbot